sara-sabr/ITStrategy/_posts/en/2020-04-21-how-is-the-public-service-managing-large-IT-project.md

 In August 2011, [Shared Services Canada (SSC)](https://orders-in-council.canada.ca/attachment.php?attach=24978&lang=en) was created to transform the existing IT infrastructure and services to help the 43 departments and agencies deliver services and programs to Canadians.
 In the [2015 Shared Services Audit Report](https://www.oag-bvg.gc.ca/internet/English/parl_oag_201602_04_e_41061.html#hd2d), SSC presented the seven-year transformation plan “to consolidate, standardize, and modernize the Government of Canada email, data centres, and network services to improve service, enhance security, and generate savings”.

-## Are Large IT Projects successful?
+## Are Large IT Projects successful

 The OAG placed recommendations to improve delivering IT project by strengthening the governance, business cases analysis, project management, and assessment capacity.
 As a result, projects still experience a deficient governance framework; some departments do not practise the commitments nor address the recommendations placed by the OAG.